tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 defp maybe_add_bar(map, _), do: map
 ```

 Now, there's nothing _wrong_ with the code above.
-But you could imagine that if you needed to add 2-3 more `maybe_add_*` functions, it
+But you could imagine that if you needed 2-3 more `maybe_add_*` functions, it
 could get pretty unwieldy.

 Using [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) is so much simpler when you just need to check if a key exists.